robert-kisteleki/go-sudoku-solver/README.md

 # Sudoku Solver in Go

 A command line tool to solve sudokus.
-It cannot solve everything just yet, but it does a decent job on not very complex puzzles.

 The package part (`solver/`) may be usable separately as well.